iljones00/TwitterAPI/README.md

 # TwitterBots
-This is my experimentation with using the Twitter API to do various tasks
+This is my experimentation with the Twitter API to do and accomplish various tasks